darktable-org/dtdocs/content/lua/simple-shortcut.md

 end,"Increase the rating of an image")
 ```

 `pcall` will run its first argument and catch any exception thrown by it.
-If there is no exception it will return `true` plus any result returned by the function; if there is an exception it will return `false` and the error message of the exception.
+If there is no exception it will return `true` plus any result returned by the function.
+If there is an exception it will return `false` and the error message of the exception.
 We simply test these results and print them to the console.